ringwormGO-organization/Termi/README.md

 ### Build & Run - Windows
 1. Open terminal.
-2. Go to `Termi-Commands` folder/directory, create `build` folder and `cmake ..` from newly created folder.
+2. Go to `Termi-Commands` folder/directory, create `build` folder and run `cmake ..` from newly created folder.
 3. Open Visual Studio solution and compile it.
 4. Repeat steps for other projects.
 5. Copy `Termi-Commands.dll` and `Termi-GUI.dll` from `Debug` or `Release` folder to `Termi-Main`'s `Debug` or `Release` folder.